MITgcm/gcmfaces/docs/index.rst

 ..
 A Generic Treatment Of Gridded Earth Variables In Matlab And Octave.

 Here, you will learn about the `gcmfaces` toolbox that provides a generic treatment of gridded Earth variables in Matlab and Octave.

-`gcmfaces` was originally developed as part the `ECCO version 4` framework :cite:`for-eta:15` and designed to permit analysis of MITgcm output on `any known grid <ftp://mit.ecco-group.org/ecco_for_las/version_4/grids/>`__.
-It handles gridded earth variables in generic fashion so that users can write compact analysis codes that readily become applicable to a wide variety of grids (e.g., those in :numref:`sphere_all`). `MITprof` is a companion toolbox that handles unevenly distributed in-situ ocean observations :cite:`for-eta:15`.
+The `gcmfaces` toolbox handles gridded Earth variables as sets of connected arrays.
+This object-oriented approach allows users to write generic, compact analysis codes that readily become applicable to a wide variety of grids (e.g., those in :numref:`sphere_all`).
+`gcmfaces` notably allows for analysis of MITgcm output on any of its `familiar grids <ftp://mit.ecco-group.org/ecco_for_las/version_4/grids/>`__.
+It was originally developed as part the `ECCO version 4` framework along with the companion `MITprof` toolbox that handles unevenly distributed in-situ ocean observations :cite:`for-eta:15`.

 This user manual provides an installation guide for `gcmfaces` and `MITprof` (:numref:`install`), a documentation of the basic `gcmfaces` features (:numref:`features`), and an overview of higher-level `gcmfaces` functionalities for mapping, transport, etc. operations (:numref:`demo` and :numref:`standard`).

 .. toctree::
    :maxdepth: 3